yongshn220/wooriworship/README.md

 ~~2.
 User can create Team.~~
 3. Leader Invites Team to other users.
 4. User can add song
+5. User can Update/Delete Song
-5. User can create Worship
+6. User can create Worship
-6. Others in the team can view the worship
+7. Others in the team can view the worship
+8. User can Update/Delete Worship

 Phase 2: MFR Part 2 Advanced Feature
 1. User can delete Account.